Using a PurchaseController is only recommended for advanced use cases. Superwall handles subscription-related logic for you out of the box.

 1. .unknown: This is the default value.
 In this state, paywalls will not show and their presentation will be automatically delayed until subscriptionStatus changes to a different value.

-2. .active: Indicates that the user has an active subscription.
+2. .active(let entitlements): Indicates that the user has an active entitlement.
 Paywalls will not show in this state unless you remotely set the paywall to ignore subscription status.
+A user can have one or more active entitlement.

-3. .inactive: Indicates that the user doesn’t have an active subscription.
+3. .inactive: Indicates that the user doesn’t have an active entitlement.
 Paywalls can show in this state.

 Here’s how you might do this: